nobelisab/web_creations/README.md

 Each of the types of websites reflect all of the above.
 However, they have different focuses.

-I am currently furthering my web development abilities here.
+I am certified in web development and taking part in an awesome course.